aimlapi/api-sdk-python/helpers.md

 # Structured Outputs Parsing Helpers

-The OpenAI API supports extracting JSON from the model with the `response_format` request param, for more details on the API, see [this guide](https://platform.openai.com/docs/guides/structured-outputs).
+The AI/ML API supports extracting JSON from the model with the `response_format` request param (see [the guide](https://docs.aimlapi.com/guides/structured-outputs)) and remains fully compatible with the upstream OpenAI client surface.

 The SDK provides a `client.chat.completions.parse()` method which is a wrapper over the `client.chat.completions.create()` that provides richer integrations with Python specific types & returns a `ParsedChatCompletion` object, which is a subclass of the standard `ChatCompletion` class.